maxtillberg/ICEBridge/README.md

 ICEBridge works well with BlenderBIM and Speckle but any valid geometry will work.

+## News

+- 2022-11-01: Version 0.8.6 External shading objects can be imported without manual renaming.
+- 2022-10-31: Version 0.8.5 New window export function that uses temp zones and a custom script.
+This method deletes all exsisting zones and may create stray windows in corners depending on the bounding box of the window.
+The method ignores BIM-data.

 ## Notes

 - Windows and doors should have center of origin is the to center of mass (surface)